ZuhangZHANG/rmc-model/docs/source/chap2.md

 Similar to the power system, several district heating technologies based on fossil and renewable energy sources are considered in the RMC model.
 These heating plants feed heat into the district heating system that is then used in the end-use sectors.

 Beyond electricity and centralized heat generation, there are three further subsectors of the conversion sector represented in the model, namely, liquid fuel production, gaseous fuel production, and hydrogen production.

 In addition to oil refining, the main supply technology for liquid fuels currently, the model also encompasses a variety of alternative pathways for producing liquid fuels from diverse feedstocks, such as coal liquefaction, gas-to-liquids technologies, and biomass-to-liquids technologies, with and without the integration of CCS.
 Gaseous fuel production technologies cover biomass gasification and coal gasification.
-Hydrogen production includes gasification processes for coal and biomass, steam methane reforming from natural gas, and hydrogen electrolysis.
+Hydrogen production includes gasification processes for coal and biomass, steam methane reforming from natural gas, and water electrolysis.

 ## 2.4.
 Technological advancement